TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Remember to keep the old master rcon password so that basic level rcons cannot change it

 - Perhaps interpolate velocity values if we detect that they are ugly at 60hz, apart from the case with skull rocket?

 - Keep timestamps in log structures and, when writing the logs to a file, preffix the log entries with time